-The start of a new decade definitely calls for a fresh start as far as your style goes.
+The start of a new year definitely calls for a fresh start as far as your style goes.
 Now is the time to ask yourself if you’re genuinely happy with your wardrobe, if not, then change it up.
 Ultimately I think what you wear should make you happy and make you feel confident, if it doesn’t then it’s time to refocus it and make some adjustments so it does.

 Here are a few great places to start.